-If you are using the as-shipped terminal block strapping pattern (local sensing) and are connecting multiple loads to one output, connect each load to the output terminals using separate connecting wires (see Figure 4-4).
+If you will be sensing the load locally (as shipped from the factory) and are connecting multiple loads to one output, connect each load to the output terminals using separate connecting wires (see Figure 4-4).
 This minimizes mutual coupling effects and takes full advantage of the power supply's low output impedance.
 Each pair of wires should be as short as possible and twisted or bundled to reduce lead inductance and noise pickup.